FailAcademy/learning/adp-vancouver/_slides/week-03/03-react-router.md

 ---

-# Other Routers

-`MemoryRouter`:

-- An entirely in-memory router (doesn't depend on URLs in the browser address bar)
-- Useful for testing and proof-of-concept

-`StaticRouter`:

-- Meant to be used with server-side rendering

-`NativeRouter`:

-- For use in React Native apps

----

 # withRouter

 Sometimes you need to access to the `history` object’s properties (or the `match` or `location` props) outside of the named route in your app.